- About the exhibition

 Moto Waganari creates transparent network-sculptures which outline a delicate body frame.
 By illuminating his sculptures the artists multiplies his three dimensional objects by a two dimensional shadow revealing the immaterial alter ego of every figure.
 His characters seem to visualize a surreal, parallel world filled with surprise and enigma.
 Moto Waganari’s sculptures seduce the spectator with their appealing beauty and sophisticated weightlessness.

-The model worlds of the Swiss painter and media artist Matthias Zimmermann reflect on and research the history of art, design and media.
+The model worlds of the Swiss painter and media artist Matthias A. K. Zimmermann reflect on and research the history of art, design and media.
 Elements and objects of the past and present form complex images borrowed from the Middle Ages, the Asian cultural area and the digital modern age.
 Zimmermann's creative process falls under the phrasing of artistic research.
 His model worlds distill the spatial composition of medieval panel paintings, examine the development of digital visual languages and fan out the levels of virtual spaces.
 Source code, computer game graphics, Japanese gardens, Buddhist symbolism and icon painting form a fascinating topology of space and time.